Advertising doesn't have to expensive. Here are ten ideas to help small firms like yours advertise on a budget.

 - Print and distribute flyers.
 A flyer through the door with a clear USP, business name and contact details will bring enquiries.
 Printing starts at around £70 for 250 flyers; if you have them professionally designed, add a one-off cost of around £200.
 Exchange flyers with other businesses - for example, a wedding venue if you are a photographer.

 - Give away branded merchandise.
-Merchandising manufacturers cater for all budgets.
-Stick to useful items that people will actually use, such as t-shirts, keyrings, mugs and pens, and give these things to customers, suppliers and anyone else at every opportunity.
+There are merchandising ideas for all budgets.
+Stick to useful items that people will actually use, such as t-shirts, keyrings, mugs and pens, and give these things to customers and suppliers at every opportunity.

 - Sponsor a local sports team.
 Most small teams will be happy to wear your logo in return for some kit - and supporting your local side will reinforce your community identity.
 Fourteen shirts can cost as little as £150; good quality complete kit is likely to set you back around £500.

 - Use public transport.
 Bus, taxi and train companies all carry advertising posters inside vehicles and stations, and thousands of people see them.
-It's not as pricey as you might think - a poster panel in some London Underground stations, for example, can cost as little as £85 for two weeks.
+A poster panel in a local bus shelter or an advert on a well-placed billboard could cost a lot less than you think.

 - Brand your business vehicle.
 Carrying your logo while you're on the move can establish a strong presence in your community.
-Prices for small panels start at £100; a vehicle wrap will cost up to £2,000, but will last for five years and could be seen by hundreds of thousands of people.
+Prices for small panels start at £150; a vehicle wrap would cost around £2,000, but will last for five years and could be seen by hundreds of thousands of people.

 More on this topic: